DPotoyan/Chem324/ch03/note02.md

-## Outline for Lecture 3.1: Probabilistic meaning of wave function and toy systems of quantum mechanics.
+## Probabilistic meaning of wave function and toy systems of quantum mechanics.

 ```{admonition} What you need to know
 :class: note